 Organizations of all types can use flowcharts for both internal and external purposes.

-This is an example of an internal-focused flowchart.
-This basic flowchart can help customer support team members understand the business process involved or what they need to do when there’s an email or phone call from customers.
+This basic flowchart can help customer support team members understand the business process involved or what they need to do when there’s an email or their business phone rings.

 For more flowchart examples, visit these posts:

 Let’s take a look at the different types of flowcharts there are and how you can use the right one for your business communication needs.
-You will notice that we don’t include process flow diagram as one of the categories, as almost all flowcharts are process flowcharts of some kind.

-Decision flowchart
+2. Decision flowchart

-Among the most immediately recognizable flowcharts, decision flowcharts are somewhat obvious in that they are used to help make decisions in the order they need to be made.
-Decision flowcharts include “yes” and “no” questions and answers as part of their flow.
+Among the most immediately recognizable flowcharts, decision flowcharts are somewhat obvious in that they help make decisions.

 Let’s take a look at some decision flowchart examples.

-Workflow flowchart / Workflow diagram
+3. Workflow flowchart / Workflow diagram

 A workflow flowchart shows decisions and actions that happen inside an organization as part of a work product, project, service or other goals, like fulfilling a customer order.
-They often show how different roles, teams or departments contribute to the product or service.

-This workflow chart illustrates an IT troubleshooting process, but it’s easy to imagine how your organization could update it to help team members understand a process that they are likely to repeat regularly.
+This workflow chart illustrates an IT troubleshooting process, but it’s easy to imagine how your organization could update it to help team members understand a process they are likely to repeat regularly.

-Swimlane flowchart
+4. Swimlane flowchart

 A swimlane flowchart is a type of workflow diagram that is always cross-functional and illustrates the order in which decisions or actions happen and the relationships between them.